kbob/kerfburn/doc/dev/back-end.md

 There are not enough timer/counters to go around.
 The Atmega 2560 has four 16-bit T/Cs and two 8-bit T/Cs.

-This event needs an 8-bit T/C.
+This event needs either an 8-bit or a 16-bit T/C.

  * Millisecond timer